tealcoin-project/litecore-message/docs/index.md

 # Message Verification and Signing
-Litecore implementation of [litecoin message signing and verification](http://bitcoin.stackexchange.com/questions/3337/what-are-the-safety-guidelines-for-using-the-sign-message-feature/3339#3339).
+Bitcore implementation of [tealcoin message signing and verification](http://bitcoin.stackexchange.com/questions/3337/what-are-the-safety-guidelines-for-using-the-sign-message-feature/3339#3339).
 This is used to cryptographically prove that a certain message was signed by the holder of an address private key.

-For more information refer to the [litecore-message](https://github.com/litecoin-project/litecore-message) github repo.
+For more information refer to the [litecore-tealcoin-message](https://github.com/tealcoin-project/litecore-tealcoin-message) github repo.

 ## Installation
 Message Verification and Signing is implemented as a separate module and you must add it to your dependencies: